CLI Commands Reference

 comet destroy dev

 This will destroy ALL infrastructure in the stack.
 This action cannot be undone.
-Always review with comet plan
+Always review with comet plan first.

 Destroy a Specific Component